-[Anna Mouglalis] I read everything I was able to find, also whatever she wrote herself, both fiction and non-fiction.
+[Anna Mouglalis] I read everything I could find, also whatever she wrote herself, both fiction and non-fiction.
 She was a public figure, and in those days, the audience used to identify her with the characters she played on stage.
-She wrote articles for Paris Match, she also wrote some bits of her memoirs and there’s a biography written about her, so in those sources we were able to find what the dialogue had to be like that would do her justice, and how she would express herself.
+She wrote articles for Paris Match, she also wrote some bits of her memoirs, and there’s a biography written about her, so in those sources we were able to find what the dialogue had to be like that would do her justice and how she would express herself.
 Along with the photographs of her, what the theater was like back in that era, that made it very interesting.

 You have played Coco Chanel [“Coco Chanel & Igor Stravinsky,” 2009] and Juliette Gréco [“Gainsbourg: Vie héroïque,” 2010] a number of years ago.
 What’s the difference for you between playing fictional and non-fictional characters?